 Let Them Practice

 Part of the process of learning about money is actually having it.
-Whether you give your kid an allowance or help them set up a lemonade stand every weekend, nothing will teach them the value of money like actually having some in their pocket.
-When they do, you can help guide them through what to do with it and present the pros and cons of each option such as saving up for something on their wish list, giving a portion to a cause they support or investing it for their future.
+Whether you give your kid an allowance or help them set up a lemonade stand every weekend, nothing will teach them the value of money like having some in their pocket.
+When they do, you can help guide them through deciding what to do with it and present the pros and cons of each option such as saving up for something on their wish list, giving a portion to a cause they support, or investing it for their future.

-Accounts You Can Open for Your Kids to Teach them about investing
+Accounts You Can Open for Your Kids to Teach Them About Investing

-Saving bonds are another type of investment you can teach your kids about early on.
+Savings bonds are another type of investment you can teach your kids about early on.
 They can open up a world of conversation; you can discuss treasury securities, government debt, inflation, interest rates, and delayed gratification.
 That last one is important.
-Savings bonds can also be given as gifts, so you can establish a tradition of giving them to your kid on a birthday or holiday each year.
+Savings bonds can also be given as gifts, so you can start a tradition of giving them to your kid on a birthday or holiday each year.
 The savings bonds can then be redeemed down the line (up to 30 years later) for the amount you paid for them plus interest.

-Have The Talk
+Have the Talk